weberetal/fMRI_PNR/README.md

 - **D4** = ring finger
 - **D5** = little finger

-**Note:** For the `fMRI` folder, all activation data is taken from the contralateral hemisphere (right hemisphere for the left hand and vice versa).
+**Note:** All activation data is taken from the contralateral hemisphere (right hemisphere for the left hand and vice versa) for the fMRI folder.

 ## File Descriptions